-- It helps when things get tough since it is nice to knowing that there is a finish line and sacrifices are not forever.
+- It helps when things get tough, since it is nice to know there is a finish line and sacrifices are not forever.

 It can help in the following ways:

 - Makes it hard to spend your savings.
-Keeping your savings separate will make it difficult to withdraw money as well.
+Keeping your savings separate will make it less convenient to withdraw money as well.

 - Gives you a clear indication of how much you have saved.